Death Cross and Golden Cross: What the Data Actually Shows

 FAQ

-Which moving averages are used for the golden cross?
+What moving averages are used for the golden cross and death cross?

 The golden cross refers specifically to the 50/200 crossover.
-A moving average crossover strategy covers any fast/slow MA pair: 9/21, 20/50, and others.
-Shorter pairs produce more frequent signals with more false positives.
-The 50/200 is slower and filters out more short-term noise.
-For swing trading on daily charts, I use the 50/200 to define the trend state and a faster EMA (9 or 20) for the actual entry.
+A moving average crossover strategy is the general idea and covers any fast and slow pair, such as 20/50 or 9/21.
+Shorter pairs produce more frequent signals with more false positives, while the 50/200 is slower and filters out more short-term noise.
+The golden cross is just the most-watched, slowest version of a moving average crossover.

 🌍 Our recommended brokers